 CipherTrust Manager (available as virtual and physical appliances) uses the Entitlement Management System (EMS) to manage license purchases.
 The system allows you to activate new features and manage existing licenses for the CipherTrust Manager appliance and Connectors.

 - CipherTrust Manager release v2.8.0 introduces licensing support for CTE Kubernetes (K8s) clients.

 Physical CipherTrust Manager appliances are licensed out of the box whereas virtual appliances require their own licenses.

 Virtual CipherTrust Manager instances start in Community Edition when first launched, without a Virtual CipherTrust Manager license.
-You require the Virtual CipherTrust Manager license to access some features.
+You require the Virtual CipherTrust Manager license to access some administrative features.
 You can apply a 90-day trial evaluation or purchased license to access all features.